Yiannimoustakas/tic-tac-toe/README.md

 * My final feature added was the games Artificial Intelligence.
 The player 2 or the "computer" will play against player 1.
 It is a very basic form of intelligence and has very little concept of winning the game.

 ## List Of Any Known Bugs
-1. After an initial win, the middle board will stay orange.
+1. ~~After an initial win, the middle board will stay orange.
 This is due the changing of the background colour after a win is announced.
-Was not fixed by the final day of the project.
+Was not fixed by the final day of the project.~~ **Last Minute Fix**
 2. The AI is *not very* intelligent.
 It will only work to a random free square within the board.
 My AI update with tactical moves would only result in the AI taking over multiple squares of the board within one turn.
 With a bit more time I would have been able to fix this.
 3. I also ran out of time trying to work out a way to toggle between AI and 2 player.
 It would have been a nice add on, but again, ran out of time.